College of Health and Human Services

 The trained dental assistant is qualified to seek employment in private dental practices, both general and specialized, as well as in local, state, or federal health clinics and educational programs.
 Dental publishing companies and dental sales companies also offer job opportunities.

-The dental assisting program is a 10 month, 36 credit hour certificate program.
+The dental assisting program is a one year, 36 credit hour certificate program.
 To be eligible to apply to the program, an applicant must be a high school graduate (or GED equivalent) with a minimum grade point average of 2.0 or a C average.

 IU Northwest offers an educational program that allows students to apply their credits toward an associate of science or a bachelor's degree, in another discipline, which is generally required for positions involving the responsibilities of education and/or administration.